michaelcale/books/books/go/0270-parsing-command-line-arguments/000-index.md

 Parsing can fail if:
 * unknown flag was given
-* a flag didn't parse based on their type (e.g. it was registred as int but the value was not a valid number)
+* a flag didn't parse based on their type (e.g. it was registered as int but the value was not a valid number)

-In case of failure, help text describing flags is shown and program exits wiht error code 2.
+In case of failure, help text describing flags is shown and program exits with error code 2.

-You can explicitly pring help text using `flag.Usage()`.
+You can explicitly print help text using `flag.Usage()`.
 This is often triggered by `-help` flag.

 Help text is based on usage text provided in `flag.IntVar` and others.